mcoto004CR/pi-kube/README.md

 Get a copy of https://www.raspberrypi.org/downloads/raspbian/ Flash the a 64Gb min SD Card using fletcher or other image tool

+As a reminder first time you enter into the raspberry the user is "pi" and the password "raspberry" I highly recommend once in the shell, enter "passwd" to change your password.

 1.- Configure you wifi (I recommend Ethernet if you can) Use ifconfig, to get your current ip
   Copy your IP